Programs, Products, and Packages Convince New Clients

 Follow Get C.J.
 Hayden on Facebook Connect with C.J.
 Hayden on LinkedIn

-Join Us Each Month for Work On It Day
+Join Us Each Month for Get It Written Day

-You've got important stuff to get done.
+You've got important stuff to write.
 Let C.J.
-Hayden help you make it happen at Work On It Day!
+Hayden help you make it happen at Get It Written Day!

-Join us for this one-day virtual work retreat for business owners.
-Work on building your business, a passion project, or a side hustle, with coaching and peer support.
+Join us for this one-day virtual writing retreat for self-employed pros.
+Work on blog posts, articles, a home-study course, or a book, with coaching and peer support.

 Find out more